 Later, in the Philippines, he is thrust into the Spanish-American War and the anti-American insurgency that follows.
 But Billy’s troubles are just beginning.
 As the 19th century ends and the 20th century begins, he finds himself entangled with political opportunists, spies, revolutionaries and an assortment of malevolent and dubious characters of both sexes.
 How will Billy handle those people and the challenges they present?

-The Kikkoman Chronicles is the fascinating story of how Kikkoman changed the course of international marketing, shrewdly adapting to 21st Century realities while never turning its back on centuries of tradition.
+Combining ancient craftsmanship with modern technology and marketing innovations, Japan's Kikkoman Corporation has quietly become a $2 billion market leader.
+The Kikkoman Chronicles tells the fascinating story of how Kikkoman changed the course of international marketing, shrewdly adapting to 20th-century realities while never turning its back on centuries of tradition.

 (1) The rapidly expanding audience for business news.